data-liberation-project/www/content/requests/cms-medicare-appeals-level-2.md

 last_updated: 2024-11-27T00:00:00-04:00
 summary: We’re requesting database records tracking the circumstances and outcomes of patients' appeals of Medicare insurance decisions.
 request_letter: https://www.documentcloud.org/documents/24522698-2024-03-28-cms-medicare-level-2-appeals-database-records-foia-request-gartnersinger-vine
+updates:
+- date: 2025-03-06T00:00:00-00:00
+  title: Partial Records Published
+  body: >-
+    On March 6, 2025, the Data Liberation Project published the partial records received while the appeal for full release was ongoing.
+- date: 2025-02-09T00:00:00-00:00
+  title: Request for Status Update Submitted
+  body: >-
+    On February 9, 2025, the Data Liberation Project requested a status update for the appeal.
+- date: 2024-11-27T00:00:00-00:00
+  title: Appeal Filed
+  body: >-
+    On November 27, 2024, co-requestors Mike Gartner and the Data Liberation Project filed a [letter appealing the partial and full denials](https://www.documentcloud.org/documents/25551036-appeal-cms-medicare-part-a-and-part-b/) of the request, arguing that responsive records exist and were improperly withheld.
+- date: 2024-10-16T00:00:00-00:00
+  title: Partial Response Provided
+  body: >-
+    On October 16, 2024, [CMS responded to our request](https://www.documentcloud.org/documents/25553479-cms-medicare-appeals-partial-release-letter/), providing four spreadsheets.
+The fields provided were more limited than what is in the publicly maintained data available for 2020 onwards.
+At the same time, CMS rejected in full the request for Part A and Part B appeal outcomes.
 ---

 *This request is a collaboration with Mike Gartner of [Persius](https://github.com/TPAFS), an organization that provides free digital tools and data to help US consumers navigate issues with health insurance.*